antonioconselheiro/omeglestr/README.md

 ## TODO
 - [ ] include "great talk?" button to export talk as html
-- [ ] if relay has an onion url, in onion context the app should prefer that
 - [ ] include button to app stop searching

 ## Donate